yorevs/hspylib/README.md

   + CentOS 7 and higher
   + Fedora 31 and higher

-You may want to install HSPyLib on other OS's and it will probably work, but there are no guarantees that it **WILL ACTUALLY WORK**.
+You may want to install HsPyLib on other OS's and it will probably work, but there are no guarantees that it **WILL ACTUALLY WORK**.

 #### Required software